wpilibsuite/frc-docs/source/docs/software/driverstation/programming-radios-for-fms-offseason.rst

 - Bridge the wired ports so they may be used interchangeably
 - The LED configuration noted in the graphic above
 - 4Mb/s bandwidth limit on the outbound side of the wireless interface
 - QoS rules for internal packet prioritization (affects internal buffer and which packets to discard if bandwidth limit is reached).
-These rules are Robot Control and Status (UDP 1110, 1115, 1150) >> Robot TCP & Network Tables (TCP 1735, 1740) >> Bulk (All other traffic).
+These rules are Robot Control and Status (UDP 1110, 1115, 1150) >> Robot TCP & :term:`NetworkTables` (TCP 1735, 1740) >> Bulk (All other traffic).

 .. tip:: See the :ref:`Status Light Reference <docs/hardware/hardware-basics/status-lights-ref:OpenMesh Radio>` for details on the behavior of the radio status lights when configured.